paula-gomez-form3/paula-gomez-form3/README.md

 **Hiring:** Senior Software Engineers, Senior Platform Engineers and Cloud Security Engineers

-**Locations:** Europe, East Canada and Argentina, with the option to offer work sponsorship in the UK and Netherlands.
+**Locations:** Europe 🇪🇺, East Canada 🇨🇦 and Argentina 🇦🇷, with the option to offer work sponsorship in the UK and Netherlands.

 ### About me 👩🏻